burikk/diet-app/README.md

 3) There are several packages additionally added to regular skeleton symfony project u can explore in **composer.json**
 4) After installation check permissions on **var** folder.
 They should be as your `UID` user and `GID` usergroup.
 If they are not, just enter `sudo chown -R YOURUSER:YOURGROUP var` outside the PHP container
+5) Go to the PHP container running `docker compose exec php bash`
+6) To install application and all the Composer dependencies run `composer install && composer dump-autoload`